Unplanned Pregnancy in Difficult Circumstances

 If your child’s father is supportive of your situation and decision, he can be a valuable partner to you on your journey.
 The two of you will want to discuss what your decision means for both of you and what the nature of your relationship will be.

-If your child’s father is unsupportive, uninvolved, or unknown, talk to a professional to decide what you need to do next.
+If your child’s father is unsupportive, uninvolved, or unknown, talk to a professional or trusted adult to decide what you need to do next.

-Teen parents face a higher risk of health complications during their pregnancy, so it is especially important that you take measures to stay healthy.
-Consider the following:
+Teen parents face a higher risk of health complications during their pregnancy, so it is especially important that you take measures to stay healthy:

 - Seek prenatal care as soon as possible.